-Vespa allows application instances to grow (and shrink) while serving queries and accepting writes.
-To maintain a uniform data distribution, documents are automatically redistributed in the background, using minimal data movement.
-Change the configured nodes and redeploy the application - no restarts needed.
+A Vespa instance can grow and shrink while serving queries, reads and writes.
+To maintain a uniform data distribution due to changes in size or topology, documents are automatically redistributed, with minimal data movement.
+To resize, just change the nodes and redeploy the application - no restarts needed.

 The elasticity mechanism is also used to recover from a node loss - new replicas of documents are auto-created to maintain redundancy.
 Failed nodes is hence not a problem that requires immediate attention - as long as the instance has sufficient capacity to handle the data and load, it self-heals from node failures.

 Planned node retirements is done by marking nodes as retired - this generates replicas on the other nodes, so the set of retired nodes can safely be shut down.
 This makes it easy to migrate to a new node resource profile, like nodes with more memory.

 The auto-elasticity is configured for a normal fail-safe operation, but there are tradeoffs like recovery speed and resource usage.
 Learn more in procedures.

 Documents are mapped to buckets, read more below.
 When adding a new node, a new ideal state is calculated for all buckets.
 The buckets mapped to the new node are moved, the superfluous are removed.
 See redistribution example - add a new node to the system, with redundancy n=2:

 The distribution algorithm generates a random node sequence for each bucket.
 In this example with n=2, replicas map to the two nodes sorted first.
 The illustration shows how placement onto two nodes changes as a third node is added.
 The new node takes over as primary for the buckets where it got sorted first, and as secondary for the buckets where it got sorted second.
 This ensures minimal data movement when nodes come and go, and allows capacity to be changed easily.